JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 ### 3.3) Adding Timesteps

 LSTM network needs the data imported as a 3D array.
 To translate this 2D array into a 3D one, we use a short [timestep](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) to loop through the data and create smaller partitions and feed them into the model.
-The final array is then reshaped into training samples, x number of timesteps and 1 feature per step.
+The final array is then reshaped into training samples, x number of timesteps, and 1 feature per step.
 The code below represents this concept:

 ```python
     time_steps = 3